What is Government Affairs?

 The ASMSU Office of Governmental Affairs seeks to inform students of the ordinances and responsibilities most often misunderstood or broken by students to ensure students have all the information they need to make the correct decisions.
 Most students spend at least four years in East Lansing.
 They are obliged to follow the laws of East Lansing: whether it is the length of their lawn or the time they have to remove snow from a sidewalk; or even something more serious such as the noise level of a social gathering.
 We advocate for and against policy that impacts the lives of students such as fair and affordable housing.

 Our work also extends to the state and federal levels of government as we actively work to secure the passage of legislation that will improve the health and safety of students.
 A sexual assault crisis is at hand across the nation’s premier universities, and MSU is not exempt.
 The ASMSU Office of Governmental Affairs advocates for the passage of policies at the state level such as Senator Curtis Hertel Jr.’s “Yes Means Yes” legislation, in addition to federal policies such as Senator Gillibrand’s Campus Accountability and Safety Act.
-Further, ASMSU embraces and takes part in Vice President Biden’s “It’s On US” campaign to end sexual assault on college campuses.
+Further, ASMSU embraces and takes part in the “It’s On US” campaign to end sexual assault on college campuses.

-College affordability is another issue major issue affecting the students of MSU.
+College affordability is another issue affecting the students of MSU.
 We advocate for greater higher education finance at the state level, as well as the reauthorization of the Higher Education Act at the federal level.
-We also collaborate with the Student Association of Michigan (SAM) and the Association of Big Ten Students (ABTS) to ensure the best interests of students are heard by our elected officials.
+We collaborate with the Student Association of Michigan (SAM) and the Association of Big Ten Students (ABTS) to ensure the best interests of students are heard by our elected officials.